Thomas Girst: Life

-Girst teaches at the Ludwig Maximilian University, Munich, at the Academy of Fine Arts, Munich, as well as at the Academy of Applied Sciences in Zurich.
-Between 2005 and 2009 he was a member of the Board for Arts Sponsorship within the Association of Arts and Culture of the German Economy at the Federation of German Industries, and since 2010 he sits on their panel for literature.
+Girst teaches at LMU Munich, at the Academy of Fine Arts, Munich, as well as at the Academy of Applied Sciences in Zurich.
+Between 2005 and 2009, he was a member of the Board for Arts Sponsorship within the Association of Arts and Culture of the German Economy at the Federation of German Industries, and since 2010, he sits on their panel for literature.
 He is a member of the Board of Spielmotor e.V. as well as for the Association of the Architecture Museum, Munich.
 Since 2012, Girst is cultural representative for the Nymphenburg Porcelain Manufactory.
 Since 2015, he is a member of the Council of the University of Music and Performing Arts in Munich and a member of the board of trustees of the Friends of Haus der Kunst, Munich.
 In 2016 he was appointed member of the advisory board for Sky Arts.
 In 2017, he joined The Indian Biennale Effects and Ecosystems Advisory Board and in 2018 the advisory panel of the Museum of Art and Photography in Bangalore.
-In 2019 Girst was appointed ambassador of the Saarland by the state's chief minister.
+In 2019, Girst was appointed ambassador of the Saarland by the state's chief minister.

 Since 2023, he is a member of the Board of Trustees at the Center for Culture and Arts of the Technical University of Munich, and since 2025 he serves on the advisory board of the Bergson Kunstkraftwerk.

 Teaching

 Girst is honorary professor at the Academy of Fine Arts, Munich as well as adjunct professor at the IE Business School in Madrid.
-He also teaches as a lecturer at the Ludwig-Maximilians-University of Munich's Faculty of History and the Arts.
+He also teaches as a lecturer at LMU Munich's Faculty of History and the Arts.
 Aside from international guest lectures he also is a lecturer at the Zurich University of Applied Sciences (ZHAW) and at the IED Instituto Europe di Design in Venice.